It isn't enough to be half competent, polling well on some areas but poorly on others.

 That means talk about health – certainly – but don’t necessarily view it as the issue that will decide the election.
 September polling by Ipsos MORI found that the most important issue for voters at the next election is the economy – and the Tories have a lead here of 25 points.
 This is not good enough.

 The Conservatives appear finally to have grasped that the best-rounded party will win next year’s election.
 For the Tories this means keeping a tough message on the deficit, welfare and immigration but balancing it with messaging on safeguarding the NHS and rewarding hard work.

 Labour ought to take note and recognise that, if it wants to win power next year, it will have to convince voters it can be trusted in those areas where it is currently weak.
 That means talking, where appropriate, about the deficit, about immigration and about business.

 It isn’t enough to be half competent, polling well on some areas but poorly on others.
 Voters want to see a government-in-waiting.
 They want to know that Labour has all its bases covered, not only those it feels comfortable attacking the coalition on.

 The idea of ‘One Nation’ Labour, which Miliband appears to have dropped of late, is premised on the notion that Labour can govern for everyone; or more specifically, that everyone is a potential Labour voter.
 Such a strategy has far more potential than anything which focuses solely on Labour’s ‘core vote’, but pursuing it means meeting voters head on in every area which might shape their voting decision next May.

 Labour still hasn’t done enough to address its weaknesses.
-It has talked an awful lot to the party, but not enough to the country.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+It has talked an awful lot to the party, but not enough to the country.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.